Day 14: Ballenas y Piedra

 Merleau-Ponty (1945/2012) writes about embodied perception, about how we know the world primarily through our bodies before we know it through concepts.
 The body’s knowledge is immediate, pre-reflective, and cannot be fully translated into language.
 This is what Sheets-Johnstone (2011) calls kinesthetic knowing, knowledge that emerges through movement and touch, through the body’s direct engagement with the material world.
 This knowing precedes and often exceeds what language can capture.

 This is what I was experiencing in the water.
-Not thinking about volcanic stone but feeling it.
+Feeling the volcanic stone rather than thinking about it.
 Learning it through skin, through the resistance it offered when I pushed against it, through the way it scraped my palm when I held on too tightly.
-My body was gathering information my mind could not process: the stone’s texture, its temperature gradients, its stability, its indifference to my presence.
+My body was gathering information my mind struggled to process: the stone’s texture, its temperature gradients, its stability, its indifference to my presence.
 All of this registered somatically before I had words for any of it.

 Damasio (1994) argues that emotion and feeling are fundamentally embodied, that what we call consciousness emerges from the body’s ongoing process of self-regulation and environmental response.
 The body knows before the mind knows.
 The body responds before conscious thought directs it.
 And often the body knows things the mind never fully grasps because those things exist at the level of sensation, of immediate experience, of contact with the world that exceeds conceptual capture.

 I stayed in the water longer than I intended.
-Kept swimming around the island’s edge, kept touching stone, kept trying to understand through my hands what my mind could not grasp.
+Kept swimming around the island’s edge, kept touching stone, kept trying to understand through my hands what my mind had yet to grasp.
 Eventually, I climbed back into the boat.
 Wrapped a towel around myself.
 Sat in the sun, which felt impossibly good after the cold.
 And thought: I came here to touch ground.
 That is what this month is.
 Touching ground after years of free-fall.
 Learning what is solid.
 Learning what holds.

 Finding Pattern in Movement

 The whales we saw this morning migrate up to twenty thousand kilometres annually.
 Arctic feeding grounds to Baja breeding lagoons and back.
 They navigate using what scientists believe is a combination of magnetic field detection, sun position, memory of coastline features, and possibly echolocation.
-Grey whales are baleen whales, not toothed whales, so their sonar works differently from that of other sea mammals (Swartz, 2018).
+Grey whales are baleen whales rather than toothed whales, so their sonar works differently from that of other sea mammals (Swartz, 2018).

-What strikes me is not the mechanism but the fact.
+What strikes me is the fact itself, more than the mechanism.
 Twenty thousand kilometres.
 Every year.
 For their entire lives.
-They do not stay in one place.
-Cannot stay.
+They stay in no one place.
+They are built for movement.
 Their survival requires migration, requires leaving feeding grounds when food runs out, requires travelling to warm water to give birth, and requires trusting that the journey is possible even when you cannot see the destination.

 I have been thinking about this in relation to my own life.
 The constant movement.
 The inability to stay.
 Twenty-five years of contract work meant never knowing whether I would be in the same place next semester or next year.
 Always preparing to leave.
 Always holding relationships lightly because attachment to place or people or routine felt dangerous when any of it could be taken away with two weeks’ notice.